nautobot/nautobot/nautobot/docs/development/apps/index.md

 ### Declare dependencies and requirements

 * **Declare configuration parameters.** A plugin can define required, optional, and default configuration parameters within its unique namespace.
-Plugin configuration parameters are configurable under [`PLUGINS_CONFIG`](../configuration/optional-settings.md#plugins_config) in `nautobot_config.py`.
+Plugin configuration parameters are configurable under [`PLUGINS_CONFIG`](../../user-guide/administration/configuration/optional-settings.md#plugins_config) in `nautobot_config.py`.
 * **Limit installation by Nautobot version.** A plugin can specify a minimum and/or maximum Nautobot version with which it is compatible.
 * **Add additional Django dependencies.** A plugin can define additional Django application dependencies to require when the plugin is enabled.

-Details on how to implement any of these features are described in the plugin [development](./development.md) documentation.

 ## Limitations